Johann Sylvan

 Johann Sylvan (died 23 December 1572) was a Reformed German theologian who was executed for his heretical Antitrinitarian beliefs.

 Origins and early career

 Johann Sylvan probably came from the Etsch valley in the County of Tyrol.
 By 1555 he was employed as a preacher by the bishop of Würzburg.
 In 1559 he fled Würzburg and joined the Lutheran church in Tübingen.
 In 1560 he became a minister in Calw.

 Reformed pastor

 In 1563 he entered the service of the Reformed Elector Frederick III of the Electorate of the Palatinate.
 During the same year he became pastor and church superintendent of Kaiserslautern.
-In 1566 Sylvanus took part in a diplomatic mission to the Netherlands.
-From 1567 Sylvanus became pastor in Ladenburg and was emerging as a prominent figure within the Palatine church.
-The Palatinate would be rocked by controversy in 1568 on the question of church discipline, and Sylvan along with his friends Thomas Erastus and Adam Neuser emerged as leaders of the anti-disciplinist faction against Calvinists such as Caspar Olevianus.
+In 1566 Sylvan took part in a diplomatic mission to the Netherlands.
+In 1567 Sylvan became pastor in Ladenburg.
+The Palatinate would be rocked by controversy in 1568 on the question of church discipline, and Sylvan, along with his friends Thomas Erastus and Adam Neuser, emerged as leaders of the anti-disciplinist faction against Calvinists such as Caspar Olevianus.